khjtony/khjtony.github.io/_posts/2016-11-07-PSoC_Generate_SYNC_signal.markdown

 ## Background
-In my SAR Radar backend design, I need my PSoC 5LP to sample TX and RX simultaneously.
+In my SAR Radar back-end design, I need my PSoC 5LP to sample TX and RX simultaneously.
 Radar also provides an "enable" signal indicating that radar starts a new sampling cycle.
 Our radar is FMCW radar, so making sure that TX/RX samplings are in phase is very important.
 Here is my top design in the PSoC Creator:

 ![PSoC top design]({{site.baseurl}}/images/others/psoc_clock_sync/psoc_requirement.png)

-ADCs are diven by internal clocks at ~1MHz.
+ADCs are driven by internal clocks at ~1MHz.
 ADC sampling is driven by ADC_Clock signal at ~44.1KHz, so ADCs' samplings will be in phase.
 But how about sampling delay between each radar sampling cycle?